St. Louis, Missouri 63103

 Upon entering through the above door you are greeted by this sign explaining that the museum holds Steve Smith's collection of rare and vintage European motorcycles from about 1900 to 1975.

 The museum is available to rent for events such as fundraisers, weddings, and other social events.
 This main room has all of the motorcycles around the edge creating great space for entertaining.
+There is also the lobby and this second large room that also has lots of open space.

 And finally there is a balcony that includes a lounge and allows you to look down upon some of the exhibit.